jerv13/zrcms/Notes.md

     - basePath

 - Document the architecture and basics of how it works
-- Fix ComponentConfigFields to be RegistryConfigFields (from $config) and ComponentConfigFields (from file.json)
+- Fix ComponentConfigFields to be RegistryConfigFields (from $config) and ComponentConfigFields (from file.json) and Properties
+    - Each has it's own use case, so they can be maps, but should not extend each other

+- Deal with service aliases so config can be simple

     /**
      * @return void